 Our recommendation:

-If you want zero worry, choose Tito’s Handmade Vodka (corn), Chopin (potato), or Cîroc (grape).
-These are made from naturally gluten-free ingredients, eliminating any uncertainty.
+Choose Tito’s Handmade Vodka (corn), Chopin (potato), or Cîroc (grape).
+These are made from naturally gluten-free ingredients — no trust required in distillation.

 Related Guides